wimvanderbauwhede/raku-examples/universal-interpreter.md

 Now that we have seen how simple sum and product types are BB-encoded, let's try something more complex: a parser and interpreter for expressions of the form `a*x^2+b*x+c`.

+### Parse tree algebraic data type

-The algebraic data for the parse tree for expressions like this in Haskell:
+The algebraic data type for the parse tree for expressions like this in Haskell:

 ```haskell
 data Term =